International Business Machines Corporation [IBM] Price Analysis: Next Bullish Target is $149.94

 Similarly, this company’s Receivables Turnover is 2.82 and its Total Asset Turnover is 0.56.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.93 and its Current Ratio is 0.97.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 1.29, which indicates that it is 4.48% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 34.10.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.30, which indicates that it is 4.20% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 26.83.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is International Business Machines Corporation [IBM] a Reliable Buy?